JEstebanDev/JEstebanDev/README.md

 Full-Stack Web Developer
 ------------------------

-I've been learning to code for 7 years in the university, I'm passionate about learning more about the information technology industry every day.
+I'm passionate about learning more about the information technology industry every day.

 * 🌍  I'm based in Colombia
 * 🖥️  See my portfolio at [JEstebanDev](https://jestebandev.netlify.app/)